-I often asked my lovely house mates to shout random numbers at me, but also found a website that explained in detail why most random-number generators are not actually random, but theirs is.
+I often asked my lovely house mates to shout random numbers at me, and found a website that explained in detail why most random-number generators are not actually random but theirs is.
 And I will admit, I occasionally cheated a little when the number corresponded to a book I had absolutely NOTHING to say about.

 What I Learned

 Forcing myself to write short bits really helped me get back into blogging.
 I usually timed myself and didn’t allow for a post to take more than 30-45 min.
 This helped battle perfectionism and endless, meaningless editing A LOT.
 It was very nice to talk about my relationship with a book rather than making a well-constructed argument about why I thought it was good or not.
 Don’t get me wrong, I like writing those posts too, but I noticed that, following the conventions of my literature papers, I usually keep quite a distance from the book and don’t discuss my own experiences.
 It’s a shame, because that’s what I enjoy most in other people’s reviews.

 The iPhone snaps I took of the books vary in quality and originality, I will admit.
 This was due to how inspired I felt on a day or the level of daylight available (oops- several late-night uploads).
 Also, several photos feature my cactus.
 I guess I really love it.
 And cranes.